Transforming Mazda Through AI

 Dealer Lead AI: Financial Impact

-This single initiative has the potential to deliver returns exceeding the entire two-year AI Dojo investment by a factor of 5x or more.
+This single initiative has the potential to deliver returns exceeding the entire two-year AI Dojo investment by a factor of 7x or more, representing the majority of the $60-85M total annual value target.

 Dealer Lead AI: Implementation Approach